wbadart/Winston-III/README.md

 The server sits on a single node, such as a raspberry pi, and dispatches commands for any number of connected clients.

-Winston clients connect to a server over a TCP socket and sends commands over that socket.
+Winston clients connect to a server over a TCP socket and send commands over that socket.
 For instance, the CLI client reads sentences from `stdin` and sends them to the server.
 The speech client, on the other hand, listens on the client host's microphone